Parking Pass Requirements:

 - Students who park on school grounds or at Freedom House Church without a valid parking permit will face disciplinary consequences.

-For the 2019-2020 School Year, parking passes will be available on a first come first serve basis to those that are eligible and choose to drive to school.
-Parking Passes will be given out on the following days until they are gone:
+For the 2021-2022 School Year, parking passes will be available on a first-come-first-serve basis to Juniors and Seniors that are eligible and choose to drive to school.
+Parking Passes will be given out at the following times:

-Please Note: Parking at Bradford Prep is not a right but rather a privilege and choice.
-To protect the health and safety of all our students and staff, student vehicles parked on school property or at Freedom House are subject to search by any authorized school personnel or law enforcement agencies when there is a reasonable suspicion that a student may be in violation of school policy or law.
+Parking at Bradford Prep is not a right but rather a privilege and choice.
+To protect the health and safety of all our students and staff, student vehicles parked on school property or at Freedom House are subject to search by any authorized school personnel when there is a reasonable suspicion that a student may be in violation of school policy or law.

 - Any out of school suspensions, multiple violations of the Honor Code or Student Behavior Code or outstanding financial obligations may result in immediate loss of driving privileges for the remainder of the semester.
 Driving to school/parking pass privileges may be revoked for more than a semester if deemed necessary in the sole discretion of the Bradford Prep administration.